redhat-cip/edeploy/docs/eDeployUserGuide.rst

 UPLOAD_LOG           Boolean.
 Upload log file on eDeploy server VERBOSE              Boolean.
 Enable the verbose mode DEBUG                Boolean.
-Enable debug mode (start a ssh_server for further access)
+Enable debug mode (start a ssh_server for further access) IP                   A list of network device configuration (see below for details)
 ===================  ============================================================

 **Note** : The kexec option of ONSUCCESS means that after a successful